Sixties City

 46 Inderwick's Street View The pipe & tobacco specialist was founded in 1797 by John Inderwick.
 The original shop located on Wardour Street was one of the earliest tobacconists in London.
 Although appearing slightly out of place during the Carnaby fashion period, they resisted several offers on their lease.
 Throughout this period their business was enhanced rather than threatened as curious shoppers ventured in to buy their specialist tobacco blends, cigarettes and the long clay Churchwardens, Corncobs and Meerschaum pipes which they had been selling for 170 years.
 Above Inderwicks was the very first Aristos boutique, occupying two rooms on the first floor, a small shop area in the front and a workroom in the back where Constantinou Aristos ran up garments for girls.
 The son of a master tailor, he had graduated from the London College of Fashion in 1965 and with the profits from this boutique opened up a second shop named Blooshp at 45 Newburgh Street where he was joined by his younger brother Achillea.
 A third shop was opened in Carnaby Street c.1971 and another in Marlborough Court

-46 - 46A Domino Male and Trecamp boutiques (John Stephen) c.1965 later Pop boutique (date?)
+46 - 46A Domino Male and Trecamp boutiques (John Stephen) c.1965 later Pop boutique c.1968

 47A John Stephen Custom Built Clothes For Men boutique c.1964 The Mod Male boutique

-(John Stephen).
-Later Adam W.1. boutique (Stanley Adams) and Sweet Fanny Adams swimwear
+(John Stephen). later Adam W.1. boutique (Stanley Adams) and Sweet Fanny Adams swimwear

 c.1968 (Henry Moss)